 • REVIEW GAMES, APPS, AND SOCIAL MEDIA SITES before they are downloaded or used by children.
-Pay particular attention to apps and sites that feature end-to-end encryption, direct messaging, video chats, file
+Pay particular attention to apps and sites that feature end-to-end encryption, direct messaging, video chats, file uploads, and user anonymity, which are frequently relied upon by online child predators.

-• ADJUST PRIVACY SETTINGS AND USE PARENTAL CONTROLS for online games, apps, social medial sites,
+• ADJUST PRIVACY SETTINGS AND USE PARENTAL CONTROLS for online games, apps, social media sites,